 Construction sites problems

-Potential problems which are missed during the site inspection could later be costly to the company because they weren’t taken into account when formulating the price or in preparing the construction schedule.
+Potential problems that are missed during the site inspection could later be costly to the company because they weren’t taken into account when formulating the price or in preparing the construction schedule.

 When inspecting a site it is important to remember that first impressions count.
 Clients won’t be impressed with contractors that are sloppily dressed, or that arrive late for the meeting.
 Of course, it doesn’t mean you have to be dressed in a suit either, in fact, suits can put some people off.
 Come prepared with a notebook, camera, and tape measure.
 Always ask permission before taking pictures.
 Some projects require personal protective equipment to be worn, so confirm what’s required before setting out for the meeting.